Get the Recipe

-For the last two hours I have been rushing: cleaning up toys and clutter, vacuuming, dusting.
+For the last two hours, I have been rushing: cleaning up toys and clutter, vacuuming, dusting.
 Now the table is set with my great-grandmother's good china.
-My four-year-old daughter Lucia is busily folding paper napkins and placing them next to each of ten plates.
+My four-year-old daughter, Lucia, is busily folding paper napkins and placing them next to each of 10 plates.
 Between the candlesticks are a plate of sliced bread, a dish of olive oil, a small bowl of grated fresh Parmesan.
-My husband Joe bends over a pot of simmering sauce.
+My husband, Joe, bends over a pot of simmering sauce.
 A pot of salted water rests on the stovetop, ready to be boiled when the guests arrive.
 I've changed into a clean T-shirt and cotton skirt.
 My feet are bare.
-After I light the candles I stop cleaning, dim the lights, put my phone away, and pour two glasses of wine.
+After I light the candles, I stop cleaning, dim the lights, put my phone away, and pour two glasses of wine.

-When the table is laden with platters of pasta and steaming bowls of meatballs, we sit and raise our glasses:
+When the table is full of platters of pasta and steaming bowls of meatballs, we sit and raise our glasses:

 "To Friday Night Meatballs!"